MrMicrowaveOven/AlgorithmsCurriculum/uncategorized-interview-problems.md

 0. You are given an array and you want to find the k-largest elements.
    Devise an algorithm and describe the order of growth.
 0. What's the difference between an inner join and a left join?

+## More

+Model an intersection's traffic flow with traffic lights using object oriented programming (assume cars can't turn).

+Show your process for building a User association of following / being followed by other users.  show everything from writing the migrations, to making the models and controllers (assume ajax calls from the front end).

+Find the best way to calculate whether (return true / false) a given ransom note could be made from the text of a given magazine.  same question, but try to use partial or whole words where possible from the magazine.  try to find the way to make the fewest number of 'cuts' from the magazine.  i.e. the bigger the word chunks, the fewer the cuts.

+## More

+In which direction (left-to-right or right-to-left) does your browser parse CSS?
+Which is a more efficient operation for your browser and
+why:

+    .foo .li {text_align: center;}
+    .li .foo {text_align: center;}

+Explain the difference between the module pattern and the constructor pattern in prototypal inheritance (JavaScript).

+Build the Rails migration, views, models and controllers to meet the following requirements:

+* Allows for both job-seekers and recruiters
+* Recruiters can post jobs.
+* Both job-seekers and recruiters can initiate introductions.
+* Once the other party has accepted, send an email to both parties.